Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ### Running Application with Software Pipeline and Kernel With II=4

-Now that you have set up our host side software pipeline, which ensures that data movements between host device are happening at full throughput in an overlappping fashion, go back and try to choose a kernel that has II=4 and verify if the performance estimation you did in the previous lab comes close to what is predicted.
-Our prediction was kernel with II=4 may have similar throughput to kernel with II=2.
+Now that the host side software pipeline is setup, which ensures that data movements between host device are happening at full throughput in an overlappping fashion, go back and try to choose a kernel that has II=4 and verify if the performance estimation that was done in the previous lab comes close to what was predicted.
+The prediction was kernel with II=4 may have similar throughput to kernel with II=2.

 1. Modify host code to make sure it runs appropriate hardware kernel wiht II=4.
-Open terminal if you don't have it already open from last lab and do:
+Open terminal if it is not already open from last lab and do:

     ```bash
     source $AWS_FPGA_REPO_DIR/vitis_setup.sh